Jahia/server-availability-manager/README.md

 This query returns the tasks running at the time the query was made, the server availability manager does not keep a log of previously running tasks.

+### Core

+To provide backward compatibility with older versions of Jahia, the module implements a bi-fold approach when it comes to identifying running tasks:

+* For tasks triggered by modules (or Jahia versions) released prior to the availability of Server Availability Manager (SAM), SAM uses pattern matching on the running threads to identify critical tasks.
+When listing tasks, those will appeared grouped under the "core" service.
+* For future releases of Jahia and its modules, a registry is made available to allow such tasks to be registered when starting and unregistered once completed.

+At the time of writing this documentation, the following task are monitored under the "core" service:
+* IMPORT_ZIP
+* IMPORT_XML
+* BACKGROUND_JOB
+* BUNDLE_START
+* BUNDLE_INSTALL

 ### Registry

 The module is equipped with a registry of running tasks allowing modules, not part of Jahia default distribution, to declare their own tasks.
-This can also be extended to external infrastructure willing to prevent a server from being restarted
+This can also be extended to external services willing to prevent a server from being restarted

 #### Register tasks from a Java module